svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/use-a-peer-reservation.md

         [node_seed]
         ssZkdwURFMBXenJPbrpE14b6noJSu

     **Warning:** All servers should have unique `[node_seed]` values.
 If you copy your config file to another server, be sure to remove or change the `[node_seed]` value.
-Keep your `[node_seed]` secret; if a malicious actor gains access to this value, they could use it to impersonate your server in XRP Ledger peer-to-peer communications.
+Keep your `[node_seed]` secret; if a malicious actor gains access to this value, they could use it to impersonate your server in SGY Ledger peer-to-peer communications.

 4. Restart your `rippled` server: